10 Key Factors for a Robust Disaster Recovery Plan

-In the event of a disaster event, you will need an identified team of key employees who can come together to restore your operations.
+In the event of a disaster, you should have an identified team of key employees who can come together to restore your operations.

 Put together your disaster recovery team in advance and allocate responsibilities for handling the different areas of your business.
 Include your list of named individuals in your disaster recovery plan.

-These individuals should know and understand their roles and responsibilities in the event of a disaster, including the job of contacting other employees and leading them in the recovery process.
-It’s also important to have backups in case these coordinators cannot be contacted immediately and to set out the line management reporting structure to maintain efficiency.
+Members of your recovery team should know and understand their roles and responsibilities in the event of a disaster, including the job of contacting other employees and leading them in the recovery process.
+It’s important to have backup coordinators in case members of the recovery team cannot be contacted immediately, and also to set out the line management reporting structure to maintain efficiency.

 4. Identify essential equipment

-Apart from your employees, you will need fast access to essential equipment and supplies to restore business functions after a disaster.
+Apart from your employees, you will need quick access to essential equipment and supplies to restore business functions after a disaster.

-Create a list of computers, tools, supplies and equipment that you will require during each phase of your recovery and identify how you will source them if your own resources have been destroyed by the disaster.
+Create a list of computers, tools, supplies and equipment that you will require during each phase of your recovery.
+You should also identify how you will source this equipment if your own resources have been destroyed by the disaster.

-If you have a secondary site or a back-up network, ensure you include a network guide or diagram, and if you need staff to go physically to the back-up site, ensure they have directions to get there.
+If you have a secondary site or a backup network, ensure you include a network guide or diagram.
+If you need staff to physically go to the back-up site, ensure they have clear directions to get themselves there.

 5. Set your restoration timescales

-If you’re going to achieve your goal of getting your business operational again as early as possible after a disaster, it’s very important to set the expected timeframes and milestones for full restoration of servers, facilities, networks, computer systems and other critical areas that will fuel your operations.
+If you’re going to achieve your goal of getting your business operational as early as possible after a disaster, it’s very important to set the expected timeframes and milestones for full restoration of; servers, facilities, networks, computer systems and other critical areas that fuel your operations.

 You should review the timescales regularly with your service providers, employees and partners, so everyone is on the same page and you can rely on getting the support you will need – when you need it.